 Cradle cap, also known as pityriasis capitis, is a common and chronic non-inflammatory form of skin scaling that affects infants (4).
 It is generally noticed in the child between the third week and a few months since birth.
 It is characterized by greasy, yellowish flakes (scales) that affect areas with excess sebaceous gland activity.
 These flakes are prominent on the T-zonei XThe areas on the face, like the forehead, nose, and chin, which are naturally very oily and form a 'T' shape of the face, the ears, and the scalp.

 Understanding the causes of both these conditions can help determine the best course of treatment.

 Causes Of Dry Scalp

-Flakes appear on the scalp mainly because of sebaceous activity (3).
+Skin flaking occurs on the scalp mainly because of a lack of sebaceous activity (3).
+This keeps getting washed away and, thus, the scalp creates more sebum to make up for the loss.
 The scalp becomes undernourished and develops flakes when there is less sebum production.
 A reduction in sebum production could be caused by the following factors:

 - Fungal and bacterial infections